samuelcolvin/Bokeh.jl/doc/other/bokeh_bindings.md

 ## UUIDs

-Bokeh relies heavily on [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier) to identify different objects, in Python and Julia these are generated using standard UUID libaries, however as long as they are unique within a given context they can be strings of any sort.
+Bokeh relies heavily on [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier) to identify different objects, in Python and Julia these are generated using standard UUID libraries, however as long as they are unique within a given context they can be strings of any sort.

 ## JSON Models